View

 Volunteering and donations

-340+ Pro bono Hrs RNIB value in hours for redesigned products that will launch towards the end of the year.
+340+ Pro bono hrs working on projects including a redesign of two products for the RNIB that will launch towards the end of the year.

 60+ hrs pro bono donation of time to work on a project to help the homeless and refugees yet to be released.

-Meaning our total pro bono time fore education, mentoring and charity has increased 170%
+Meaning our total pro bono time for education, mentoring and charity has increased 170%

-We've written articles where are ideas and process have been featured.
-From design in female technologoy, sustainable practices for product development and health and wellness in hardware design.
+We've written articles for various media outlets on topics including design in femtech, sustainable practices for product development and health & wellness in hardware design.

 BusinessGreen - Sustainable Product Design